-Viant Technology Inc. (the "Company," "we," "us," "our" or "Viant") was incorporated in the State of Delaware on October 9, 2020 for the purpose of facilitating an initial public offering ("IPO") and other related transactions.
-The Company operates a demand side platform ("DSP"), Adelphic, an enterprise software platform that is used by marketers and their advertising agencies to centralize the planning, buying and measurement of their advertising across channels, including desktop, mobile, connected TV, linear TV, in-game, streaming audio and digital billboards.
+Viant Technology Inc. (the "Company," "we," "us," "our" or "Viant") was incorporated in the State of Delaware on October 9, 2020.
+The Company operates a demand side platform, Adelphic, used by marketers and their advertising agencies to centralize the planning, buying and measurement of their advertising across multiple channels, including desktop, mobile, connected TV, linear TV, in-game, streaming audio and digital billboards.

-On February 9, 2021, the Securities and Exchange Commission ("SEC") declared effective the Company's Form S-1 related to the IPO of its Class A common stock.
+On February 9, 2021, the Securities and Exchange Commission ("SEC") declared effective the Company's Form S-1 related to the initial public offering ("IPO") of its Class A common stock.
 The closing date of the IPO was February 12, 2021, and in connection with the closing and the corporate reorganization (the "Reorganization Transactions"), the following actions were taken: